 A quick and easy intervention for math fact fluency.
 The site includes great data and offers support for struggling learners.

-Students work to quickly answer basic computation and build fluency and accuracy.
+Students work to answer basic computations and build fluency and accuracy quickly.
 If it takes a student too long to answer, the program gives them a visual cue with the answer, but they still have to enter it.
 Over time the program rotates through the problems the student has yet to master, working them toward fluency.

 Over time the program rotates through the problems the student has yet to master, working them toward fluency.

 As with any site, it has some pros and cons.
-One pro is that it is great for students who are accurate but not yet fluent with their math facts.
+One pro is that it is great for accurate students but not yet fluent with their math facts.
 You might use it in conjunction with these great math fact games.
-That being said, it isn't great for kids who are still building a conceptual understanding of computation.
+That said, it isn’t great for kids still building a conceptual understanding of computation.

 5. Mathematics Assessment Project (MAP)